 Building a successful welding career requires good hand-eye coordination and manual dexterity, communication skills and problem-solving skills.
 Possible careers include welding inspector, welding fabricator, welding sales representative, welding educator, supervisor, welding engineer and foreman.
 Career options may expand for welders with more expertise and education.

 Being educated in the latest technologies is essential, as is a willingness to relocate.
-According to the U.S. Bureau of Labor Statistics, welders earned a mean hourly wage of $19.70 in May 2015.
-Job prospects for welders are expected to increase by four percent between 2014 and 2024 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics, welders earned a mean hourly wage of $21.33 in May 2018.
+Job prospects for welders are expected to increase by three percent between 2018 and 2028 (www.bls.gov).

 Optional national certification is available through the American Welding Society (AWS).
 Certification may be achieved independently or through welding programs that are accredited by the AWS.
 Employers may also have their own internal certification tests.
 Welding professionals typically work at least 40 hours a week in workshops, factories or construction sites.
 Due to the hazardous nature of welding, safety training and supervision are required before a welder can work independently in the field.